St. Louis Hail Damage Roof Repair

 Impact: Hail knocks off the mineral granules that protect shingles from UV.
 Even without visible bruising, granule loss accelerates aging.
 A 20-year roof can become a 12-year roof after a major hail event.

 Our Solution: We check gutters and downspout splash areas for granule accumulation, which is a primary indicator of storm-accelerated aging.
-This is measurable and documentable for insurance purposes.
+This is measurable and useful in roof condition documentation.

 Collateral Damage at Flashings and Penetrations